YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario08/4_A_bit_of_everything/README.md

 - ONTAP parameter: max number of volumes per SVM

 :boom:
-Keep in mind that with Trident 20.07 you can only have up to 200 Qtrees (PVC) per volume.
+With Trident 20.10, you can now specify how many Qtrees (PVC) you can have per ONTAP volume when using the ONTAP-NAS-ECONOMY driver.
+Default value: 200.
+Range: between 50 & 300.
-For more information, see <https://netapp-trident.readthedocs.io/en/stable-v20.07/frequently_asked_questions.html#how-does-trident-deploy-qtrees-on-an-ontap-volume-how-many-qtrees-can-be-deployed-on-a-single-volume-through-trident>
+For more information, see https://netapp-trident.readthedocs.io/en/stable-v20.10/docker/install/ndvp_ontap_config.html?highlight=qtreesPerFlexvol#configuration-file-options
 :boom:

 ## A. Trident Configuration